2ndquadrant-it/puppet-barman/README.md

                       pg_basebackup command to execute the backup.
 * **backup_options** - Behavior for backup operations: possible values are exclusive_backup (default) and concurrent_backup
+* **recovery_options** - The restore command to write in the recovery.conf.
+                         Possible values are 'get-wal' and undef.
+Default: undef.
 * **bandwidth_limit** - This option allows you to specify a maximum transfer rate in kilobytes per second.
 A value of zero specifies no limit (default).